-Today, more people than ever are using water filters so they can drink purer, healthier water that tastes better than what comes out of their tap.
-These filters are convenient and useful, but every so often, you have to replace them, and the old filters start to pile up.
-For the environmentally conscious, this creates a problem; you don’t want to simply throw out all that plastic, metal, and whatever else is in those filters.
+Today, more people are using water filters so they can drink purer, healthier water that tastes better than what comes out of their tap.
+These filters are convenient and useful, but you have to replace them often, and the old filters start to pile up.
+For the environmentally conscious, this creates a problem; you don’t want to throw out all that plastic, metal, and whatever else is in those filters.

 What Makes Water Filters Difficult to Recycle?

-Today, there are many different types of water filtration systems, and most of them use some type of replaceable filter cartridge.
-This means that if you’re using a filter for your drinking water, you’re probably going to have filters to recycle.
+Today, there are many types of water filtration systems, and most of them use replaceable filter cartridges.
+If you’re using a filter for your drinking water, you’re probably going to have filters to recycle.

-Because of the differences between filters, each one will have to undergo a unique process to be recycled.
-So, you can’t just drop off a bunch of different filters at a recycling plant; they won’t be properly equipped to handle the specifics of those water filters.
+Because of the differences between filters, each one must undergo a unique process to be recycled.
+So, you can’t just drop off a bunch of different filters at a recycling plant; they won’t be adequately equipped to handle the specifics of those water filters.

 How Can You Recycle a Water Filter?

-So, what exactly are you supposed to do with your water filters then?
-Certain manufacturers offer recycling programs for their water filters.
-If the manufacturer of your filters has a recycling program, then you should be able to send the filters back to the manufacturer, and you might even get some credit for doing so.
+So, what exactly are you supposed to do with your water filters, then?
+Some manufacturers offer recycling programs for their water filters.
+If the manufacturer of your filters has a recycling program, you can send the filters back to the manufacturer, and you might even get some credit for doing so.

 Brita Water Filters

-Zero Water offers an in-house recycling program for their water filters.
-You won’t need five pounds worth of filters to send them in either.
+Zero Water offers an in-house recycling program for its water filters.
+You won’t need five pounds of filters to send them in, either.
 You just need to return two full-size filters and fill out this form.
-When you do, you’ll receive a $20 coupon that’s redeemable on any four-pack of Zero Water filters, saving you a substantial amount on your overall water filtration costs.
+When you do, you’ll receive a $20 coupon redeemable on any four-pack of Zero Water filters, saving you a substantial amount on your overall water filtration costs.

-PUR was offering a similar recycling program as Brita’s through the same company, TerraCycle, but it doesn’t appear to be active anymore.
+PUR offered a similar recycling program as Brita’s through the same company, TerraCycle, but it doesn’t appear active anymore.

 Zero Waste Box

-TerraCycle, the same company that teamed up with Brita to help offer their recycling services, provides another way to recycle water filters or filters of any kind for that matter.
+TerraCycle, the same company that teamed up with Brita to help offer their recycling services, provides another way to recycle water filters or filters of any kind.
 Unfortunately, it’s not an ideal method of recycling.
-Through the Brita recycling program, you’ll get credit for the filters you recycle and you won’t have to pay a dime.
+Through the Brita recycling program, you’ll get credit for the filters you recycle, and you won’t have to pay a dime.
 But with a zero-waste box, you’ll have to purchase the box first, then fill it with your recyclables.
 Essentially, you’re paying to recycle your water filters, making them more expensive than just their purchase price.

 Throw Them Away

-While it’s definitely best to recycle your water filters, if possible, it’s just not always feasible.
-If you use filters from an off-brand and you don’t want to pay for a zero-waste box, you might simply be out of luck since you can’t just take your filters down to the local recycling plant.
-If that’s your situation, then you might want to consider simply throwing them away.
-While it’s not the perfect solution, it might be the only one you’ve got left, unless you want to throw your money away on a zero-waste box.
+While it’s best to recycle your water filters, it’s not always feasible.
+If you use filters from an off-brand and don’t want to pay for a zero-waste box, you might be out of luck since you can’t just take your filters down to the local recycling plant.
+If that’s your situation, you might consider simply throwing them away.
+While it’s not the perfect solution, it might be the only one you have left unless you want to throw your money away on a zero-waste box.

 Emptying a Water Filter

-You may have seen that sometimes it’s recommended for you to open up your water filters and dump out the contents.
-This is not a great idea, however, and we don’t recommend it.
+You may have seen that sometimes it’s recommended to open up your water filters and dump out the contents.
+However, that is not a great idea, and we don’t recommend it.
 There are many contaminants trapped within your filter, and when you dump out the contents, you’re reintroducing them to the environment to contaminate again.
-Even some of the materials used in the filter’s construction could be harmful to the environment, such as silver that’s used to make some water filters.
+Even materials used in the filter’s construction could harm the environment, such as the silver used to make some water filters.

 Related Read: 10 Best Countertop Water Filters – Reviews & Top Picks

-Unfortunately, even though water filters are more popular than ever, there’s no easy and convenient way for you to recycle them yet.
-Hopefully, we’ll have some new ways to safely dispose of these convenient devices in the future, but for now, your options are limited.
+Unfortunately, even though water filters are more popular than ever, there’s no easy and convenient way to recycle them.
+Hopefully, we’ll have some new ways to dispose of these convenient devices in the future, but your options are limited for now.